Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Introduction

 \section{Introduction}

-The continuous development and improvement of time-resolved spectroscopic techniques has triggered a remarkable increase of interest in the nonequilibrium dynamics of correlated electronic systems.
-For instance, using ultrafast pulse methods for superconducting systems, one can map out the real-time evolution in selected regions of the Brillouin zone \cite{Giannetti2011,Graf2011,Smallwood2014,Peronaci2015}, eventually stabilizing transient states with peculiar properties different from the corresponding equilibrium states \cite{Caviglia2012,Nava2018}.
+The continuous development and improvement of time-resolved spectroscopic techniques has triggered a remarkable increase of interest in the nonequilibrium dynamics of correlated electronic systems \cite{Giannetti2011,Graf2011,Smallwood2014,Peronaci2015,Caviglia2012,Nava2018}.
 In general, there are several ways to study the nonequilibrium dynamics of quantum many-body systems.
 An effective and widely employed procedure is to prepare the system in a given equilibrium state (determined by an initial Hamiltonian) and subsequently, at time $t=0$, to perform a sudden quantum quench of one or several Hamiltonian system parameters.
 The post-quench dynamics then reveals characteristic time dependences of physically observable quantities.
 If the system allows for different equilibrium phases that are close in energy, the quench can induce a time evolution across the phase boundary.
 In such cases, it is important to clarify the phase eventually reached at long times in a given quench protocol \cite{Lee2006,Andre2012,Sandri2015}.
 If both the quench parameters and the environment of the system can be controlled to high precision, the intriguing possibility opens up to engineer phases with desired properties at will \cite{Fu2014}.
 Under suitable conditions, the quench dynamics can also lead to a dynamical phase transition (DPT) at some critical time where the system switches between different phases \cite{Zvyagin2016,Heyl2018,Heyl2019,Dimeglio2020,Pellissetto2020,Rossini2020,Nava2023_s,Nava2024}.
 We note in passing that the presence of DPTs allows one to devise efficient protocols realizing so-called Pontus-Mpemba effects \cite{Nava2025b,Nava2025_s}.